cbonoz/xrp23/README.md

 Witness
 ---

+Validate any piece of data against the XRP EVM with proof of ownership.

 Witness is a high throughput data validation platform built on ripple EVM where every piece of data gets a unique smart contract, URL, and verifiable audit history.

 <!-- Built for the XRP EVM 2023 hackathon